Approximation Schemes and Structural Barriers for the Two-Dimensional Knapsack Problem with Rotations: Introduction

 \subsection{Our contribution}

 We make the first progress in nearly ten years on polynomial time algorithms for the two-dimensional geometric knapsack problem \aw{for rectangles}.
-Our first result is that we resolve the long-standing open problem of finding a PTAS for the cardinality case of 2DKR. \begin{thm} There is a PTAS for the cardinality case of 2DKR. \end{thm}
+Our first result is that we resolve the long-standing open problem of finding a PTAS for the cardinality case of 2DKR. \begin{theorem} There is a PTAS for the cardinality case of 2DKR. \end{theorem}

 Our algorithm is based on the structural result that there always exists a $(1+\eps)$-approximate packing in which the items are placed via simple greedy algorithms inside $O_{\eps}(1)$ rectangular boxes\footnote{The notation $O_\eps(f (n))$ denotes that the implicit constant hidden in big-$O$ notation may depend on $\eps$.}, see Figure~\ref{fig:structured-packings}.
 This is in stark contrast to the setting without rotations for which it is known that such packings cannot give a better approximation ratio than 2, already in the cardinality case~\cite{galvez2021approximating}.
 We remark that the mentioned pseudo-polynomial time $(5/4+\eps)$-approximation algorithm for our setting \cite{Galvez00RW21} uses much more complicated types of containers, e.g., L-shapes and spirals.
 Our result shows that this is not necessary, as our containers are just rectangular boxes, and we even obtain a better approximation ratio and polynomial running time.
 The backbone of our algorithm is a novel \emph{resource contraction lemma} that might be of independent interest.
 We show that for any $\eps>0$, we can pack at least $(1-\eps)|\OPT|-O_{\eps}(1)$ items inside a slightly smaller knapsack of height $(1-\mu_{\eps})N$ and width $N$ for some $\mu_\eps>0$, where $\OPT$ denotes an optimal solution.
 This is sufficient for a $(1+O(\eps))$-approximation since we can compute an optimal solution easily in polynomial time by enumeration if $|\OPT|$ is $O_{\eps}(1)$.
 Our packing is based on $O_{\eps}(1)$ boxes that are greedily packed; hence, we can compute a near-optimal packing of this type easily using standard techniques via a reduction to the generalized assignment problem (GAP) \cite{galvez2021approximating}.